-Broussonetia kazinoki and its curious fruits can be seen beside the Systematic Beds.
+The Kozo paper mulberry is showing its curious globular fruits beside the Systematic Beds.

-One of only eight species, Broussonetia kazinoki, is a deciduous shrub occurring in China, Japan and Korea.
+One of only eight species, Broussonetia kazinoki, is a deciduous tree or shrub endemic to Japan.
 It has ovate, downy leaves, which can be two or three-lobed.
 This specimen is a female, having globose flower heads with slender, pink styles.
 The fruits are woolly on the outer and pithy in the centre, and from these emerge individual sweet, sticky, orange seeds.
-It has pithy young growths and can be easily propagated from heel cuttings.
+The young growth and shoots are also pithy, and this species is easily propagated from heel cuttings.
 The young leaves are cooked as a vegetable in its native homeland.
 The genus takes its name from the French naturalist, TNV Broussonet, 1761-1807.